dfelinto/blender-manual/manual/render/eevee/render_settings/subsurface_scattering.rst

 Jitter Threshold
    For the effect to be efficient, samples need to be coherent and not random.
-   This can lead to a cross shaped pattern when the scattering radius is high.
+   This can lead to a cross-shaped pattern when the scattering radius is high.
    Increasing the Jitter Threshold will rotate the samples below this radius percentage in a random pattern in order to hide the visible pattern.
    This affects the performance if the scattering radius is large.